5 Year Combined BS/MS in Exercise Science & Athletic Training

 - Signed technical standards

-- Proof of current CPR for the professional rescuer (or equivalent), and first aid certifications
+- Proof of current CPR for the professional rescuer (or equivalent) certification, and first aid training

 - Proof of immunization review